Did you know? From 1998 through 2011, papers with 50 or more authors doubled in quantity, from roughly 500 per year to more than 1,000.

 How it works:

-Whether you want to share your existing EndNote library with up to 14 colleagues, or work as a team to create a new library from scratch, it’s easy to get started.
+Whether you want to share your existing EndNote library or work as a team to create a new library from scratch, it’s easy to get started.

 Since sharing relies on our sync services, you must first set up your EndNote account and fully sync your library before you can share.
-If you've already done this, then just go to File > Share and enter the email addresses of the people you want to share with (up to 14 people total).
+If you've already done this, then just go to File > Share and enter the email addresses of the people you want to collaborate with.
 If you haven’t, start by clicking the Sync icon on the toolbar.
 You will be prompted to enter your account credentials or create a new account, if you haven’t done so already.
 Once your account is created and your library is fully synced, you can begin sharing.

 Sync times can vary depending on the size of your library.
 Be sure to check the Sync Status, located in the My Library panel, to make sure your library is fully synced before sharing.